AJ6CU/KD8CEC-V2.0-for-uBITX/README.md

 With more memory and a faster CPU, there are additional features that can be added that could benefit uBitx owners.

+I am calling this V2.0 which is a little audacious given that I do not have Ian's permission.
+Hope he doesn't mind!

 73
 Mark
 AJ6CU